 As the member has used up 100 per cent of their LTA, the legislation states they have no available LSDBA.
 They cannot take a PCLS from the LGPS.

-DLUHC has confirmed that where a member has used up all of their LSA (or their lump sum and death benefit allowance), administering authorities must offer members the ability to take the benefits that would have been in excess of the LTA as a PCELS (to be taxed at their marginal rate).
+DLUHC and SPPA have confirmed that where a member has used up all of their LSA (or their lump sum and death benefit allowance), administering authorities must offer members the ability to take the benefits that would have been in excess of the LTA as a PCELS (to be taxed at their marginal rate).

 Although all of the member’s benefits are in excess of the LTA, a PCELS can only be paid in connection with a relevant pension.
 This means at least £1 of annual pension must be paid.